-My attorney may exercise the authority conferred by Part 2 of the Powers of Attorney Act 2003 to do anything on my behalf I may lawfully authorise an attorney to do.
+My attorney/s may exercise the authority conferred on my attorney/s by Part 2 of the Powers of

-Additional powers (optional)

-- □ I authorise my attorney to give reasonable gifts as provided by section 11(2) of the Powers of Attorney Act 2003. - □ I authorise my attorney to confer benefits on the attorney to meet their reasonable living and medical expenses as provided by section 12(2) to the Powers of Attorney Act 2003. - □ I authorise my attorney to confer benefits on the following persons to meet their reasonable living and medical expenses as provded by section 13(2) of the Powers of Attorney Act 2003. [insert full name and address of each person below]

-and (delete if not required)
+Attorney Act 2003 to do anything on my behalf I may lawfully authorise an attorney to do.
+Additional powers (optional) authorise my attorney to give reasonable gifts as provided by section 11(2) of the Powers of Attorney Act 2003. authorise my attorney to confer benefits on the attorney to meet their reasonable living and medical expenses as provided by section 12(2) of the Powers of Attorney Act 2003.
+6 authorise my attorney to confer benefits on the following person/s to meet their reasonable living and medical expenses as provided by section 13(2) of the Powers of Attorney Act 2003. [insert full name and address of each person below] and (delete if not required)

-3. Conditions and Limitations
+8. Conditions and Limitations

-I place the following conditions and/or limitations on the authority of my attorney:
+I place the following limits and/or conditions on the authority of my attorney/s:

-[insert any conditions and limitations - add more pages if necessary]
+[insert any limits and conditions - add more pages if necessary]